-Status assigned to a student who fails to make Satisfactory Academic Progress once checked annually.
+Status assigned to a student who fails to make Satisfactory Academic Progress by the end of the academic year.
 The student is no longer eligible to receive financial aid.
 The student has the right to appeal the suspension.
-Aid is terminated until student has submitted written appeal.
+Aid is terminated until student's written appeal is submitted and approved.